There are many winter activities in Arkansas to choose from!

 One of the best winter activities in Arkansas is to dig for diamonds at the Crater of Diamonds State Park.
 The reason you should go in winter is because it is not too hot like it is in summer and and not too muddy like it can be in the spring.

-Select a warmish day when there hasn’t been too much rain and head to the diamond field.
+Select a warmish day and head to the diamond field.
 You can bring your own shovel or rent one at the park.

 Oh, and you can keep whatever you find!